bitwes/Gut/README.md

-# What is this repository for? #
+# What is this repository for?
 GUT (Godot Unit Test) is a utility for writing unit tests for your Godot Engine game using the built in scripting language gdscript.

+For the purposes of this documentation it is assumed that gut.gd and gut_cmdln.gd will be located in res://scripts and that all unit tests will be in res://test/unit.
+You can feel free to put them anywhere you want but this makes my typing easier.
+It's kinda like how Street Fighter always assumes you are on the left when you look at the moves list.
+Also the templates use these directories so it'll be harder to not use them (but it can be done).

-# Quick Start #
+# Install
-You just want to write some tests, so here you go.

-1. Copy the gut.gd script from this project to your `res://scripts` directory.
+1. Copy the `gut.gd` script from this project to your `res://scripts` directory.
-2. Create a directory to store your unit tests, such as `res://unit_tests` or `res://tests/unit` or `res://i_will_call_it_what_i_want`.
+1. Create a directory to store your unit tests, we're going to use  `res://test/unit`.
+1. Copy `test.gd` from the templates directory into this directory.
-3. Create a new Scene to run your unit tests and add in a Node2D object to the scene tree.
+1. Create a new Scene to run your unit tests and add in a `Node2D` object to the scene tree.
-4. Take the unit_tests.gd script from the templates directory in this project and put it into yours and set the script for the Node2D in your scene to be the script.
+1. Copy `gut_main.gd` out of the templates directory, put it wherever you want and set the script property of the Node2D object to be that script.
+Really, for this file I don't care where you put it, but `res://scripts` is as good a place as any.
-5. Copy the unit_test_template.gd script from the templates directory to whatever you called your unit test directory.
-6. Make sure the line in the unit_tests.gd that has `add_directory` is pointing to where your unit tests are, and then run the scene.
-7. Enjoy seeing your first pending test.
-No go code you up some more tests and have fun!
+1. Now run the Scene and enjoy seeing your first pending test.

-Or if you have access to a bash prompt, then just call the gut_init.sh script and tell it where your project is.
-It'll put everything where it should be...Man, wouldn't it be great if I made that thing?
-Maybe sometime soon.

-### Creating Tests ###
+# Creating Tests

 All test scripts must extend the Test class in gut.gd
 * `extends "res://scripts/gut.gd".Test`